INTERNATIONAL COVENANT ON CIVIL AND POLITICAL RIGHTS (ICCPR)

 The International Covenant on Civil and Political Rights (ICCPR) is a treaty adopted by the United Nations on December 16, 1966 and put into effect March 23, 1976.
-It requests its parties to respect human rights, including the right to life, freedom of religion, speech assembly, and the right to vote and have access to a fair trial.
+It commits its signatory nations to respect human rights, including the right to life, freedom of religion, speech and assembly, and the right to vote and have access to a fair trial.
 The ICCPR is part of the International Bill of Human Rights, along with the International Covenant on Economic, Social and Cultural Rights (ICESCR) and the Universal Declaration of Human Rights.

-The United States signed the covenant under President Carter in 1977, and ratified the treaty on September 8, 1992 under President George H.W.
-Bush with an unprecedented number of reservations.
+President Carter signed the treaty in 1977, and the Senate voted to ratify it September 8, 1992 under President George H.W.
+Bush, with an unprecedented number of reservations.

 Article 1 of the Convention defines “racial discrimination” as